Page Speed Optimization

 Baseline Data vs. Post-Optimization Data

 Given the caveats above, we still need to be able to demonstrate an improvement in your page speed results.
-In order to do so, we take baseline reports from three web page speed testing services and compare the results to post-optimization reports taken from the same services.
+In order to do so, we take baseline reports from two web page speed testing services and compare the results to post-optimization reports taken from the same services.

 What is the Cost?
 Is There a Monthly Fee?